ibm-cloud-docs/databases-for-mysql/howto-resources-scaling.md

 ## Scaling in the CLI
 {: #resources-scaling-cli}

-[{{site.data.keyword.cloud_notm}} CLI cloud databases plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) supports viewing and scaling the resources on your deployment.
+The [{{site.data.keyword.databases-for}} CLI plug-in](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference) supports viewing and scaling the resources on your deployment.
 To scale any of the available resource groups, use `cdb deployment-groups-set` command.

 For example, the command to view the resource groups for a deployment named "example-deployment" is,
 ```sh